ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 back to the end device or further transmitted to central data center via high bandwidth networks.

-Edge sites may use CPU or GPU for encode/decode.
-GPU usually has better performance but CPU is simpler and more straightforward to use as well as possibly more widespread in deployment.
-Available remaining resources determines if a service instance can be started.
-The instance's CPU, GPU and memory utilization has a high impact on the processing delay on encoding, decoding and rendering.
-At the same time, the network path quality to the edge site is a key for user experience of quality of audio/ video and input command response time.

-A Cloud VR service, such as a mobile gaming service, brings challenging requirements to both network and computing so that the edge node to serve a service request has to be carefully selected to make sure it has sufficient computing resource and good network path.
+A Cloud VR service is delay-sensitive and influenced by both network and computing resources.
+Therefore, the edge node which executes the service has to be carefully selected to make sure it has sufficient computing resource and good network condition to guarantee the end-to-end service delay.
+For example, for an entry-level cloud VR (panoramic 8K 2D video) with
-For example, for an entry-level cloud VR (panoramic 8K 2D video) with 110-degree Field of View (FOV) transmission, the typical network requirements are bandwidth 40Mbps, 20ms for motion-to-photon latency, packet loss rate is 2.4E-5; the typical computing requirements are 8K
+110-degree Field of View (FOV) transmission, the typical network requirements are bandwidth 40Mbps, 20ms for motion-to-photon latency, packet loss rate is 2.4E-5; the typical computing requirements are 8K